Orthogonal polynomials and diffusion operators: Diffusions associated with orthogonal polynomials

-In the same way, when $a=b= d/2$, $J_{a,a}$ may be seen as the Laplace operator $\Delta_{S^n}$ on the unit sphere $\bS^d$ in $\bR^{d+1}$ acting on functions depending only on the first coordinate (or equivalently on functions invariant under the rotations leaving $(1, 0, \cdots, 0)$ invariant), which may be interpreted as the fact that the first coordinate of a Brownian motion on the unit sphere is a diffusion process with generator $J_{d/2, d/2}$.
+In the same way, when $a=b= d/2$, $J_{a,a}$ may be seen as the Laplace operator $\De_{S^d}$ on the unit sphere $\bS^d$ in $\bR^{d+1}$ acting on functions depending only on the first coordinate (or equivalently on functions invariant under the rotations leaving $(1, 0, \dots, 0)$ invariant), which may be interpreted as the fact that the first coordinate of a Brownian motion on the unit sphere is a diffusion process with generator $J_{d/2, d/2}$.
 A similar interpretation is valid for $J_{p/2, q/2}$ for some integers $p$ and $q$.
-Namely, when one looks at the unit sphere $\bS^{p+q-1}\in \bR^{p+q}$, and consider functions on $\bS^{p+q-1}$ depending only on $X= x_1^2+ \cdots x_p^2$.
-Then, setting $Y= 2X-1: \bS^{p+q-1}\mapsto [–1,1]$, for any smooth function $f: [-1,1]\mapsto \bR$, $\Delta_{\bS^{p+q-1}} f(Y)= 4 J_{p,q}(f) (Y)$.
+Namely, let us consider functions on $\bS^{p+q-1}$ depending only on $X= x_1^2+ \cdots x_p^2$.
+Then, setting $Y= 2X-1: \bS^{p+q-1}\mapsto [–1,1]$, for any smooth function $f: [-1,1]\mapsto \bR$, $\De_{\bS^{p+q-1}} f(Y)= 4 J_{q/2,p/2}(f) (Y)$.
 Once again, the associated Jacobi process may be seen as the image of a Brownian motion on the $(p+q-1)$-dimensional sphere through the function $Y= 2X-1$.
-This interpretation comes from Zernike and Brinkman \cite{ZerBrink} and Braaksma and Meulenbeld \cite{BraakMeul} (see also Koornwinder \cite{KoornWind}).
-We shall come back to such interpretations in Section~\ref{comments.models}.
-Jacobi polynomials also play a central role in the analysis on compact Lie groups.
+This interpretation comes from Zernike and Brinkman \cite{ZerBrink} and Braaksma and Meulenbeld \cite{BraakMeul} (see also \cite{Dijksma.Koorn.1971, Koornwinder.Add.1973}).
+As in the previous case, these interpretations are compatible with the fact that the images of the uniform measure on the sphere under these various projections are the corresponding reversible measures of our operators.
+We shall come back to such interpretations of models as images of other ones in paragraph~\ref{subsec.generalities}.

+Let us mention that Jacobi polynomials also play a central role in the analysis on compact Lie groups.
 Indeed, for $(a,b)$ taking the various values of $(q/2, q/2)$, $((q-1)/2,1)$, $(q-1,2)$, $(2(q-1), 4)$ and $(4,8)$ the Jacobi operator $J_{a,b}$ appears as the radial part of the Laplace-Beltrami (or Casimir) operator on the compact rank 1 symmetric spaces, that is spheres, real, complex and quaternionic projective spaces, and the special case of the projective Cayley plane (see Sherman \cite{Sherman}).